-If you're looking for IBM WebSphere Message Broker Interview Questions, you are at right place.
+If you're looking for IBM WebSphere Message Broker Interview Questions for Experienced or Freshers, you are at right place.
 There are lot of opportunities from many reputed companies in the world.
-According to research IBM WebSphere Message Broker market share of about 4.2%.
+According to research IBM WebSphere Message Broker has a market share of about 4.2%.
 So, You still have opportunity to move ahead in your career in IBM WMB Development.
 Mindmajix offers Advanced IBM WMB Interview Questions 2018 that helps you in cracking your interview & acquire dream career as IBM WebSphere Message Broker Developer.

 Q. Difference between Root and Output Root?